 Read more info about licensing, cost, and functionality at the links below.

-The AIMS Caseload Tracker is a standalone registry that requires minimal data entry of basic patient information, behavioral health visit dates, symptom scores (PHQ-9, GAD-7, PCL-5) and psychiatric case review dates.
+The basic AIMS Caseload Tracker is a standalone version that requires minimal data entry of basic patient information, behavioral health visit dates, symptom scores (PHQ-9, GAD-7, PCL-5) and psychiatric case review dates.